bright/new-www/content/blog/5-things-that-distinguish-health-app-development-from-others.md

 ## Healthcare and medical apps – understanding the difference

 Although this article focuses on healthcare apps, we should establish the main differences between healthcare and medical apps.
 Healthcare and medical software both support the well-being of the patient and the efficiency of medical workers.
 However, **medical apps have a bigger influence on patients’ state or life** in some cases.
 A great example may be medical apps that manage the heart pacemakers.
-Any problem with the software may directly affect the user’s/patient’s life.
-That is why, medical apps have to be certified and approved by the national authorities.
+Any problem with the software may directly affect the user’s / patient’s life.
+That is why, **medical apps have to be certified and approved by the national authorities**.

 ## 5 factors that make healthcare app development unique